 The idea that diet and migraines go hand in hand is not new.
 Various foods and drinks can be potential migraine triggers, and patients should monitor these things when keeping a migraine journal.
 Avoiding trigger foods and beverages can help to reduce the frequency of migraine occurrence.

 However, these scientists were specifically looking at a ketogenic diet, which was originally developed to combat epilepsy.
 A low-calorie version of the diet is low in both carbs and fats.
-A group of migraine patients saw fewer migraines after one month of the ketogenic low-cal diet as opposed to the number of migraines they experienced in a month of a standard low-cal diet.
-They, therefore, concluded that the ketogenic portion of the diet was what got results.
+Some migraine patients saw fewer migraines after just a month of the ketogenic low-cal diet compared to when they had a standard low-cal diet.
+They concluded that the ketogenic portion of the diet was what got results.

 Unfortunately, a ketogenic diet can have numerous side effects similar to other diets that are low in carbohydrates like the Atkins diet.
 Natural obviously does not always mean without side effects.